icl-utk-edu/papi/src/components/cuda/README.md

 these default contexts do not allow all the Profiler functionality of a context explicitly created with cuCtxCreate().
-Thus we recommend always using cuCtxCreate() for each device; and ensuring the context used to run a kernel is the most recent context active on that device when PAPI\_start() is invoked.
+Thus we recommend always using cuCtxCreate() for each device; and ensuring the context used to run a kernel is the most recent context active on that device when PAPI\_add\_event() is invoked.

-Code details are in simpleMultiGpu.cu just before the PAPI_start invocation.
+Code details are in simpleMultiGpu.cu just before the PAPI_add_event invocation.

 ***